Wednesday 18 May 2016

 Ngoolark Student Services Building (Perth)

-Presented by Libby Guj, Design Principal, JCY Architects and Urban Designers
+Libby Guj, Design Principal, JCY Architects and Urban Designers

 How parents, students, communities and industry partners choose one place for learning over another is far more complex than simply the courses available, their cost and educational quality.
 In choosing a place for learning, the criteria and qualities evaluated are multidimensional and increasingly focused on quality of place, services, ability to connect and partake both on and off site, and the provision of flexibility related to family and work commitments.
 Libby believes all institutions must consider the many requirements of students, staff and community, while being prepared to evolve frequently, smoothly and quickly with the certainty of change.
 Libby will present an in-depth case study of Ngoolark, the new Student Services Building at Edith Cowan University’s Joondalup campus in Western Australia.
 Ngoolark creates an integrated student and research centre within a campus urban design framework that includes a public forecourt with pop-up retail, cafes and landscaped areas connecting the new facility to the surrounding buildings.
 The building becomes a ‘place’ that connects an entire precinct including the library, lecture theatre, the chancellory building and key campus pedestrian links.